haowang013/LSTM-for-Trading/README.md

 # LSTM-for-Time-Series
-Find to find the trading signal in ETF50
+Find the trading signal in ETF50

+we could get the best prediction accuracy is 0.62